Editor’s Notes

 • The notes attempt to stick to reasonably objective annotation, background, source identification and cross-references, while avoiding more speculative interpretation, although recognizing there is no clear demarcation and that in some cases speculation may be all we have.
 Throughout “A”, LZ incorporates a considerable amount of contemporary, newsy references, much of which is quite ephemeral, although how ephemeral will often depend on the reader’s own personal history.
 Many of us can readily recall various images LZ evokes in the 1960s sections, but increasingly more readers cannot.
 There is unquestionably more such detail of this nature that could be added to these notes.

 • Dates of composition: From early on, LZ was in the habit of meticulously dating and preserving his manuscripts and typescripts (he never typed himself), although prior to World War II notes and manuscripts are spotty.
 The specific dates I have noted for given works are usually from these documents as recorded in Booth and Henderson, but they should be taken with some care because it is often not clear precisely at what point in the composition process these dates refer.
-Most often the dates appear to indicate the completion of the original version, and sometimes but not always LZ will date significant revisions.
+Most often the dates indicate the completion of the original version, and sometimes but not always LZ will date significant revisions.
 The sources for composition dates are CZ’s A Bibliography of Louis Zukofsky (1969), updated in Terrell (1979), which gives a year by year chronology of composition, and Marcella Booth’s A Catalogue of the Louis Zukofsky Manuscript Collection (1975), which including specific dates written on manuscripts and is updated by Cathy Henderson’s “Supplement to Marcella Booth’s ‘A Catalogue of the Louis Zukofsky Manuscript Collection’” (1987).

 • Translations: LZ relied heavily on translations, frequently adopting or adapting the wording of specific renditions.
 I have tried to indicate wherever possible the specific translations LZ used, which in most cases can be identified either from internal evidence or from such sources as the partial lists of LZ’s library books.
 When offering translations of untranslated passages in LZ’s works, I have preferred to use renditions that are as literal as possible and follow the syntax closely, in some cases jury-rigging my own versions.

 • Scholars using this site should be cautious and double-check quotations, references, etc. Aside from the inevitable errors that creep into any project of this size, the fact that I have been based outside the U.S. imposes limitations on my access to libraries, and frequently I have had to rely on internet texts or second-hand sources for quotations or references.
-In many cases it has not been possible to track down or identify the precise editions used by LZ, although the latter question is helped by the partial lists of LZ’s library.
+In many cases it has not been possible to track down or identify the precise editions used by LZ, although the latter question is helped by the partial list of LZ’s library.
 Please let me know if you spot any errors or inaccuracies.

 • As a reader, LZ is possibly the most canonical American poet of the 20th century—he loved reading classics.
 The immediate advantage of this is that the majority of LZ’s sources are readily available on the web, which has made this project much easier than might have originally been anticipated.
 Particularly because LZ so often composed by reworking found materials in various ways, it is important to identify as precisely as possible the editions or translations he used, which I have tried to indicate whenever possible.

 • Shakespeare: Not surprisingly, quotations, allusions or reworkings from Shakespeare crop up in LZ’s work from beginning to end.
 LZ’s primary Shakespeare edition was the New Cambridge edition of The Complete Poems and Plays, ed.
 W.A.
 Neilson and C.J.
 Hill (Houghton Mifflin/Riverside, 1942).
-However, LZ used several different editions—modernized editions in most cases but sometimes old spelling versions (particularly for Pericles).
-As he indicates in some later sections of “A” and particularly in Bottom, LZ was interested in textual problems in Shakespeare and often preferred alternative readings to those accepted by most modern scholars.
+However, LZ used various different editions—modernized editions in most cases but sometimes old spelling versions (particularly for Pericles).
+As he indicates in some later sections of “A” and particularly in Bottom, LZ was interested in textual problems in Shakespeare and often preferred the earliest readings to variants accepted by most modern texts.
 LZ owned a copy of the First Quartos of Shakespeare’s Poems and Pericles, for which he thanks Mark Van Doren in Bottom (4); this is Shakespeares Sonnets, Lucrece, Passonate Pilgrim, Pericles Being a Reproduction in Facsimile of the First Editions, edited by Sidney Lee (Oxford: Clarendon Press, 1905), from which he quotes extensively as well as responding to Lee’s introduction to Pericles in Bottom (293-294, 322-324,328-329).
 He also often uses first Quarto texts of the non-dramatic poems.